quipper/monorepo-deploy-actions/cleanup-closed-pull-requests/README.md

 This is an action to delete the namespaces of closed pull requests.

-For cost saving and reliability of the Kubernetes cluster, it would be nice to delete the namespaces priodically.
+For cost saving and reliability of the Kubernetes cluster, it would be nice to delete the namespaces periodically.

 ## Getting Started